baranov-V-V/HashTable/README.md

 #### Hash
 As we can see from the profile picture above, it takes almoust all of our working time to calculate hash.
 I will use crc32 intrinsic here.

-Lets see how our Crc32 hash function speed increased:
+Lets see how our Crc32 hash function speed increased from 12.4sec to 1.3sec:

 <img src="Pictures\Gprof2.JPG" width="auto" height="auto">